amolkumarpatil/grabcut/README.md

 # Methods
 1. Bounding Box based initialization

 In this method, a bounding box of interested region must be initialized in order to run the grabcut algorithm.

+Bounding box of object is automatically detected using HoG detector.
+Currently Hog is classifier is implemented using SVM for pedestrian class and can be extended further to add more classes.

  There can be many methods to initialize bounding box :-
 * Manual labeling of coordinates
 * Using Feature extractor like HoG or SVM
 * CNN based detector like RCNN or YOLO